Lumistry

 Challenges

-• Maintaining database compatibility with heritage product, which allowed support for message histories
+• Maintaining database compatibility with legacy product, which allowed support for message histories

 • Launching in brown-field market required strong parity with competitors